 Tips for Myanmar

-- 91. Be aware of the political situation – as of 2021, it’s not safe to visit Myanmar.
+- 91. Be aware of the political situation – in 2023, it’s not safe to visit Myanmar.
 I’ll update this section as things develop.

 Tips for Indonesia

 - 92. Don’t stick to Bali – there are 17,000 islands in Indonesia so it would be a shame to only see one.
 I spent time on Java Island and want to visit Komodo and Flores.

 - 93. Taxi apps are banned in Bali – there’s also no public transport so unless you hire a scooter, you’ll spend a lot of money on (overpriced) government taxis.
 Full-day private taxi tours with companies like GetYourGuide are often more affordable.